CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/APIs/cortex-flow-debugger-service/_index.md

 ---
-title: "Cortex Flow Debugger Service"
+title: "CORTEX Flow Debugger Service"
-linkTitle: "Cortex Flow Debugger Service"
+linkTitle: "CORTEX Flow Debugger Service"
 type: swagger
-description: "This section includes all reference documentation for the APIs exposed by the Cortex Flow Debugger Service."
+description: "This section includes all reference documentation for the APIs exposed by the CORTEX Flow Debugger Service."
 ---

 {{< workinprogress >}}